catalog header

 • Principles of Taxation

-Prerequsites may be taken after admission into the program.
 For candidates wishing to pursue the CPA, additional prerequisite coursework will be required in financial accounting, cost accounting, and audit.
-Prerequisites may be waived at the discretion of the Director.
+Prerequisites may be taken after admission into the program and may be waived at the discretion of the Director.

-Admitted students must consult with their advisor before registering for their first semester in order to evaluate their prerequisites and to develop a plan for completing any that are needed.
+Admitted students must consult with their graduate academic advisor before registering for their first semester in order to evaluate their prerequisites and to develop a plan for completing any that are needed.

 Prerequisite course credits are not counted toward the graduate degree program credits.
 They must be taken in addition to the 30 credits required for the MS.Tax degree.